wceballos/PyCalc/README.md

 # PyCalc
-PyCalc is calculator application written in Python 2.7
+PyCalc is a calculator application written in Python 2.7.
+Tkinter is utilized for the user interface.